Significant Disproportionality Frequently Asked Questions (FAQ)

 Do the significant disproportionality regulations affect the annual Special Education Rating?

 Historically, disproportionate representation (Indicators 9 & 10) has been considered part of the overall calculation for compliance in a district or community school’s Special Education Rating.
 Ohio was using significant disproportionality in special education identification data in place of disproportionate representation data from the 2018-2019 school year through the 2021-2022 school year, which impacted the 2020 through 2023 Special Education Ratings.
-Beginning with the 2024 Special Education Rating, Ohio will use disproportionate representation (Indicators 9 & 10) data in the rating calculation.
+Beginning with the 2024 Special Education Rating, Ohio uses disproportionate representation (Indicators 9 and 10) data in the rating calculation.

 Additionally, districts and community schools that have made data reporting errors specific to significant disproportionality and whose data appeals are approved by the Department of Education and Workforce will receive a lower score for timely and accurate data on the Special Education Rating.